My Dinner with Andre: Production

-After spending several years away from the theater, André Gregory was looking to get back into it, so he asked his friend Wallace Shawn if he wanted to do something together.
-Shawn knew Gregory wanted to tell his story, even working with a biographer at one point, and suggested they develop a story consisting of a conversation between the two of them, with interest coming from their contrasting personalities and Gregory's anecdotes.
-Having recently acted in his first few films, Shawn saw the project as a film, rather than a play.
+After spending several years away from the theater, André Gregory was looking to get back into it, so he asked his friend Wallace Shawn if he wanted to collaborate.
+Shawn knew that Gregory wanted to tell his story, even working with a biographer at one point, and suggested they develop a story consisting of a conversation between the two of them, with interest coming from their contrasting personalities and Gregory's anecdotes.
+Having recently acted in his first few films, Shawn saw the project as a film rather than a play.

-Although the film was based on events in the actors' lives, Gregory and Shawn denied they were simply playing themselves, and said in an interview with film critic Roger Ebert that, if they were to remake the film, they would swap characters to prove their point.
-In an interview with Noah Baumbach in 2009, Shawn said:
+Although the film was based on events in the actors' lives, Gregory and Shawn denied they were simply playing themselves; they stated in an interview with film critic Roger Ebert that, if they were to remake the film, they would swap characters in order to prove this point.
+In an interview with filmmaker Noah Baumbach in 2009, Shawn said of the version of himself portrayed in the film:

 I actually had a purpose as I was writing this: I wanted to destroy that guy that I played, to the extent that there was any of me there.
 I wanted to kill that side of myself by making the film, because that guy is totally motivated by fear.

-While Shawn and Gregory were trying to find someone to direct the film, Gregory received a phone call, which he initially thought was a prank, from French director Louis Malle, who said he had read a copy of the screenplay he received from a mutual friend and he wanted to direct or produce the film.
+While Shawn and Gregory were trying to find a director for the film, Gregory received a phone call, which he initially thought was a prank, from French director Louis Malle, who said he had read a copy of the screenplay he received from a mutual friend and wanted to direct or produce the film.
 The writers brought Malle on board, and he worked with them to cut an hour from the three-hour script.
 Shawn later said that while he had carefully constructed the screenplay and would have preferred to make the longer film, Malle had won most of the arguments, and he credited Malle with infusing the film with a warmth that helped it connect with audiences.

-A rehearsal held at a restaurant caused Malle to question whether the setting of the film should be changed, as the eating seemed likely to create problems.
-Shawn and Gregory tried to think of what else their characters could be doing, but they wound up just having Gregory not eat very much, as he is the one who does most of the talking in the film.
+A rehearsal held at a restaurant caused Malle to question whether the setting of the film should be changed, as the characters' eating seemed likely to create problems.
+Shawn and Gregory tried to think of what else their characters could be doing, but they wound up simply having Gregory, who does most of the talking in the film, eat much less than Shawn.

-My Dinner with Andre was filmed over two weeks in December 1980 in Richmond, Virginia, in the then-vacant Jefferson Hotel, which has since been restored and reopened as a luxury venue.
-The set was designed to look like the Café des Artistes in New York City.
+My Dinner with Andre was filmed over two weeks in December 1980 in Richmond, Virginia, in the then-vacant Jefferson Hotel, which has since been restored and reopened.
+The set was designed to resemble the Café des Artistes in New York City.
 Lloyd Kaufman was the film's production manager, and his Troma Entertainment provided production support.